trustlines-protocol/merkle-drop/README.md

 ## Backend-Server

-Best was to start the backend server is to use gunicorn as a WSGI-container:
+The best way to start the backend server is to use gunicorn as a WSGI-container:
 ```
 pip install gunicorn
 gunicorn -c config.py merkle_drop.server:app